 ZQL on the Server

-This is useful for a variety of reasons:
+This is useful for many reasons:

 - You can use ZQL to implement standard REST endpoints, allowing you to share code with custom mutators.